Bassim789/pattern-web/README.rst

 By default, the **Output segmentation label** is named `WebSearch_data`.
 Users can however modify it if needed.

 Clicking on the **Send** button executes the request.
-The **Info** box above indicates the number of segments sent (in case any match the request).
+The **Info** box above indicates the number of segments sent (in case any matches the request).
 For more informations about the **Info** box : read 3.

 Depending on which search engine is selected, different options appear on the basic interface.
-Those specific aspects are stated below.
+These specific aspects are stated below.

 2.1.1 Twitter
 ~~~~~~~~~~~~~~~~~~
 The **Number of tweets** field allows users to retrieve up to 3000 tweets, in case the request matches as many tweets as required by the entered number.

-When **Include retweets** is checked, tweets starting with 'RT' are filtered out in order to only send "original" tweets to output.
+When **Include retweets** is checked, tweets starting with 'RT' are filtered out in order to only send "original" tweets to the output.
 It is worth noting that the number of segments in the output may, in somes cases, actually be lower than the value entered in **Number of tweets**.

-Twitter allows their users to own a license key which can be entered in the eponym field.
+Twitter allows their users to own a license key which can be entered in the eponymous field.

 2.1.2 Wikipedia
 ~~~~~~~~~~~~~~~~~~